 Seventh Son is rated PG-13 (Parents Strongly Cautioned).
 For intense fantasy violence and action throughout, frightening images and brief strong language.

 I knew I was in for a disaster, when that fake baby from American Sniper did a better acting job than actors J. Lo and Ryan Guzman.

 January has always been the dumping ground for excruciating Hollywood garbage and The Boy Next Door continues to keep that tradition alive.
-Being attractive doesn’t automatically make you stupid, but in Jennifer Lopez’s character's case it does.
-J. Lo plays high school English teacher Claire Peterson and all it takes for her to get into bed is a set of nicely painted abs (Ryan Guzman).
+Being attractive doesn’t automatically make you stupid, but in Jennifer Lopez and Ryan Guzman's character's cases it does.
+J. Lo plays high school English teacher Claire Peterson and all it takes for her to get into bed is a set of nicely painted abs (a stiffly acted Guzman).
 Claire falls for her 19-year-old hunky neighbor, Noah (Guzman, who looks a decade older).

 When her son is off on a camping trip with her estranged husband, Noah seduces Claire.
-Claire, of course, spends the rest of the film regretting that one-night stand, while Noah becomes a deranged psychopath because Claire refuses for more.
+Claire, of course, spends the rest of the film regretting that one-night stand, while Noah becomes a deranged psychopath because Claire refuses to see him.
 Guzman's acting becomes a one-dimensional stalker.
-And if you thought the acting was bad wait until you see the intimacy… J. Lo and Guzman’s chemistry was undeniably awkward and stiff.
+And if you thought the acting was bad wait until you see their strange intimacy.
+J. Lo and Guzman’s chemistry was undeniably awkward and stiff.
 Neither J. Lo nor Guzman knew how to spice anything up in this film, while director Rob Cohen (Alex Cross and Stealth) continued his legacy of laughable films.

 The Boy Next Door is rated R (Restricted).
 For violence, sexual content/nudity and language.